 Time to start laying them out.

-I was working on this layout with Marc and he was going on about how I always do random scrappy and why didn’t I do something different this time.
+I was working on this layout with Marc and he was going on about how I always do random scrappy.
+He said why didn’t I do something different this time.
 So I changed the placement of the colours and came up with this layout

 We both liked this layout better than the first one.
-I have to say doing the layout of the blocks did take some time as the pattern took a while for me to grasp in terms of the orientation of the half square triangles.
+I have to say laying out the blocks did take some time.
+It took me a while to grasp in terms of the orientation of the half square triangles.

 So I started sewing blocks together, then rows etc. I have to admit Jack came out to play once or twice when I rotated a piece or two by accident.
 Sadly though it was Jack the Ripper and not Jack Daniels that came out.
 A good thing though as I wouldn’t have kept anything straight with even a drop of alcohol in my system.